The Golden Rule of "Managing up"

 These obstacles include:

-- You're scared of, or intimidated by, your boss
+- You're intimidated by your boss

 - You don't meet or talk to your boss enough